atbcb/usab-uswds/_ada-guides/chapter-1-using-the-ada-standards.md

 In the case of specifications for dimensions or sizes that involve percentages or ratios, rounding down for values less than one half is allowed.

 {% include recommendation.html
 text= "Dimensions expressed as a range are intended to accommodate deviations in the field.
 It is good practice to specify accordingly.
-For example, for the location of wheelchair accessible water closets (16\" -- 18\" centerline from side walls or partitions), specifying to the midpoint of the range (17\") will accommodate any construction variations up to 1\" plus or minus.
+For example, for the location of wheelchair accessible water closets (16&Prime; to 18&Prime; centerline from side walls or partitions), specifying to the midpoint of the range (17&Prime;) will accommodate any construction variations up to 1&Prime; plus or minus.
 For dimensions not expressed as an absolute (\"X maximum\" or \"Y minimum\"), specify in a manner that accommodates the expected tolerance within the required dimensions by subtracting the tolerance from the required maximum or adding it to the required minimum."
 %}

 ##### Figures in the Standards